A National Investment Framework to address drivers while promoting economic diversification

 Approved by the CAFI Executive Board on 7 November 2016 (Decision EB.2016.22)

-1 million US$ to develop a National REDD+ Investment Framework
+1.087 million US$ to update data and develop a National REDD+ Investment Plan

 |Fund Transfer||See the MPTF Gateway CAFI page, under "projects"|

-The REDD+ NIP will include pilot projects to test frameworks, concepts and strategic options at a sub-national level before adapting and applying them nationally.
+The REDD+ NIP was finalized in May 2020 and can be downloaded here in Spanish (English translation pending).
+It includes 5 sectoral programs covering forest governance, land use planning, agriculture and food security, energy and infrastructure and REDD+ governance, as well as pilot projects to test frameworks, concepts and strategic options at a sub-national level before adapting and applying them nationally.

-The Ministry for the Economy, Planning and Public Investment leads the preparation of the REDD+ NIP, thus ensuring coordination between various ministerial departments and promoting approval at the highest levels of the government.
+The Ministry for Finance, Economy, and Planning lead the preparation of the REDD+ NIP, thus ensuring coordination between various ministerial departments and promoting approval at the highest levels of the government.

 The Ministry leads an inter-ministerial Steering Committee that oversees the preparation of the REDD+ NIP.
 This committee includes more than 10 ministerial departments: Fisheries and Environment (Vice- Chair); Agriculture and Forests (Secretariat); Finance and Budget; Public works and Infrastructure; Mining, Industry and Energy; Interior and local authorities; Information, Press and Radio; Social Affairs and Women’s rights; National Security; Foreign Affairs and cooperation ; as well as representatives of the Senate and the Parliament, and of civil society, community leaders, the private sector and academia.